emarmolsanchez/eMIRNA/README.md

 ## Introduction

-The eMIRNA pipeline makes use of a Machine Learning approach based on semi-supervised transductive Graph-based algorithm [[1]] to assess whether putative candidate sequences can be predicted as pre-miRNA-like structures.
+The eMIRNA pipeline makes use of a Machine Learning approach based on semi-supervised transductive Graph-based algorithm, as reported by Yones *et al.* (2018) [[1]], in order to assess whether putative candidate sequences can be predicted as pre-miRNA-like structures.

 &nbsp;